 - Single Supplement: $920

 - Deposit: $750

 Return to Guadalcanal Tour 2020

 On August 7, 1942, Allied forces landed on the island of Guadalcanal in the Solomon Islands, the first step in a battle that was to become the turning point in the Pacific War.
 Now Mat McLachlan Battlefield Tours is giving you the chance to walk in the footsteps of the marines, soldiers, sailors and airmen who fought in this iconic Second World War campaign, and to commemorate the anniversary of the battle.
 Around these islands in 1942/43, the contest was hard, the cost was high, the valour was exemplary.
-This tour is being run in conjunction with our US partner and will be led by US veteran, John Shively, who has escorted 6 Guadalcanal tours previously.
+This tour is being run in conjunction with our US partner and will be led by US guide John Shively, who has escorted nine Guadalcanal tours previously.

 On arrival in Honiara you will be met by a representative at the famous WWII Henderson Airfield and then be transferred to our central hotel.
 After check-in, we will meet at the lobby of the hotel then begin our tour with a visit to the US Memorial on Hill 73, which offers panoramic views over the battlefield.

 STAR INCLUSIONS ★ US Memorial on Hill 73

 Day 2 to Day 6 > Sunday 2 August – Thursday 6 August 2020 | Guadalcanal Battlefields & visit to Tulagi island by boat